Deriving Neural Scaling Laws from the statistics of natural language: Empirical verification on text corpora

 \subsubsection{WikiText}

 \autoref{fig:main-wikitext} repeats the same analysis on WikiText.
-Despite these differences in datasets (including the more complex structure of correlations discussed in~\autoref{ssec:empirical-measures}), the two empirical signatures persist.
+Despite the difference in datasets (including the more complex structure of correlations discussed in~\autoref{ssec:empirical-measures}), the two empirical signatures persist.
 First, $n$-gram learning curves collapse again under the same rescaling (top panels).
-Second, the autoregressive loss $L(P)$ (bottom) follows a power law compatible with the predicted exponent $\alpha_D=\gamma/(2\beta)$ across different context lengths $T$.
-Plugging in the measured WikiText exponents $\gamma=0.27$ and $\beta=0.94$ yields
+Second, the autoregressive loss $\mathcal{L}(P)$ (bottom) follows a power law compatible with the predicted exponent $\alpha_D\,{=}\,\gamma/(2\beta)$ across different context lengths $T$.
+Plugging in the measured WikiText exponents $\gamma \,{=}\, 0.27$ and $\beta\,{=}\,0.94$ yields

 consistent with the empirical scaling shown in~\autoref{fig:main-wikitext}.

 Overall, Figs.~\ref{fig:main} and~\ref{fig:main-wikitext} provide convergent evidence for the theory: (i) the rescaled collapse supports the existence of an $n$-dependent data threshold and entropy normalization governing $\mathcal{L}_n(P)$, and (ii) the resulting exponent prediction $\alpha_D\,{=}\,\gamma/(2\beta)$ quantitatively matches the observed autoregressive scaling across two disparate corpora, with no fitted parameters beyond independently measured language statistics.